Summary

 Resolution

-When the employee returns back to work, you don’t need to record the maternity benefit payments on your payroll or claim any tax on these payments.
+When the employee returns back to work, don’t record the maternity benefit payments on your payroll or claim any tax on these payments.
 Revenue claims all tax relating to maternity benefit directly from the employee by reducing their yearly tax credit and cut off point.

 You receive notification from Revenue of these reduced credits through an RPN certificate.
 If you use Revenue Online Service (ROS), you can download the RPN file from their website.